 Most tuna caught in New Zealand waters are exported and the destination of exports varies depending on the species.
 Large tunas caught by longline (including albacore) are mostly exported "chilled" to Japan, with a smaller proportion exported to Australia and the United States.
 Troll caught albacore are sent to a variety of markets and in the most recent year most was exported to Spain.
-In 2009 almost half of our skipjack was exported to Thailand with the majority of the remainder exported to Tunisia, Iran, and Vietnam.
+In 2010 almost 60% of our skipjack was exported to Iran with the majority of the remainder exported to Thailand and smaller amounts to Mexico and Tunisia.
 The large purse seine vessels operating in the tropical Pacific unload or tranship their catch in a number of ports including Majuro, Noro, Suva, and Pago Pago.